OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/index.rst

 -----------------------------

 There are several things to take into account when setting up a repository that depends on OpenMDAO.
-Github settings, getting documentation transferred to github-pages, and setting up continuous integration on Travis CI are some of the topics covered.
+Github settings, getting documentation transferred to github-pages, setting up continuous integration on Travis CI, and releasing software are some of the topics covered.

 .. toctree::
     :maxdepth: 1

+    repo_guide/docs.rst
     repo_guide/github.rst
-    repo_guide/docs_transfer.rst
     repo_guide/travis.rst
+    repo_guide/release_process.rst